 There are a millions of job search articles on the web, and as a job seeker it’s easy to spend hours every day reading them.
 It’s a great way to procrastinate, but not a great way on how to get a better job… or better yet, to land your dream job.
-To save you some time here are the top 5 articles from the last 6 months:
+To save you some time here are the top 5 recent articles about the job search:

 These articles are generally useful, but not nearly enough.
 The simple things you’ll need to get a job are well covered: